ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 ---

 ## Configuration
-These are all the supported configuration options in Greenwood, which you can define in a _greenwood.config.js_ file in your project's root directory.
+These are all the supported configuration options in **Greenwood**, which you can define in a _greenwood.config.js_ file in your project's root directory.

 A **greenwood.config.js** file reflecting default values would be:
 ```js